ray2501/tkvlc/README.md

 User also can use this extension in console program, just not pass HWND when using `tkvlc::init` to initialize (after version 0.4).
+However, tkvlc in console program now only work when interactive with tclsh.

 License